This page describes how to export a custom image to Google Cloud Storage.

 This command will create an image of the instance in the following location:

-Upload an image into Google Cloud Storage
+Upload the image into Google Cloud Storage

 To upload the tar file to Google Cloud Storage, use the gsutil command line tool that comes preinstalled on your instance.